Stock of the Day

 Here are some ways that investors could benefit from investing in The Trade Desk, Inc.:

-• The current stock price is around $54, which may present a buying opportunity for investors looking for value in a technology company.
+• The current stock price is around $80, which may present a buying opportunity for investors looking for growth in the technology sector.

 Trade Desk Bear Case